Customize Companion Hub compose and traefik config

 Create the custom Docker Compose file

-Create the file tipi-compose.yml in the user-config directory within the cihome folder:
+Create the file hub-compose.yml in the user-config directory inside your Hub data root (ROOT_FOLDER_HOST):

 For this example add the following contents: